apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tom Holland’s ‘Spider-Man 4’ Sets July 2026 Release, Two Months After ‘Avengers: Doomsday’**
+**Grammy-winning rapper Lil Durk charged with orchestrating 2022 Los Angeles killing**

-You can read more about it [here](https://variety.com/2024/film/news/spider-man-4-release-date-july-2024-tom-holland-1236191085/).
+You can read more about it [here](https://www.cnn.com/2024/10/25/us/lil-durk-arrested-murder-for-hire-plot/index.html).

 ## Requirements
 - Python 3.8